SimpleTimeTracker/simpletimetracker/README.rst

 To open the application, simply type: "python stt.py"

-For more help type "help" in the application.
+For the options type "python stt.py -h".